Robert Hazard: Career

+Hazard claimed he finally earned $1 million in royalties from "Girls Just Want to Have Fun" in the 1990s.
 His final recordings were country albums, beginning with The Seventh Lake (2003) and continuing with Blue Mountain (2004).
 In 2007, Rykodisc signed Hazard and released his album, Troubadour.

 Death

-Hazard died 16 days before his 60th birthday at Massachusetts General Hospital in Boston on August 5, 2008 following surgery for pancreatic cancer with which he had recently been diagnosed.
+Hazard died at the age of 59 at Massachusetts General Hospital in Boston on August 5, 2008, following surgery for pancreatic cancer with which he had recently been diagnosed.
+He had been living with his wife, Susan Selander, and two sons near Old Forge, New York, where they ran an antique shop.
+He also had a daughter from a previous marriage.